rapiddweller/rapiddweller-benerator-ce/doc/advanced_topics.md

 The consumer can then scan through the entity tree and do its job.

 This is what the `<part>` element has been introduced for.
-It takes the same parameters as the `<generate>` element, but does not call a consumer with the generated data, but puts them into a collection which is set as the parent entity's property.
+It takes the same parameters as the `<generate>` element, but does not call a consumer with the generated data, but puts them into a collection that is set as the parent entity's property.

 For example,